Barcelona's Putellas wins Best Fifa award

 "Oh my goodness, I'm so shocked," she said.

-"I am not usually stumped like this.
+"I am not usually stunned like this.
 It is all down to the players.
 A coach is only as good as who they have around them and I have brilliant people around me."

 Canada's Christine Sinclair was presented with a special award, recognising her as the highest scorer in either men's or women's international football - the 38-year-old has 188 goals in 308 games for her country.